 Sonja Francis, Lecturer in the Department of Chemistry.
 Dr. Francis hosts a weekly Chemistry dinner table (analogous to language learning tables) for SIFP students enrolled in Chemistry 202 (General Chemistry II), introducing students to the principles of metacognition and guiding them through active learning strategies.

-Faculty interested in proposing a future project for the stipended fellowship should contact Kate Stanton, Senior Associate Director, Teaching Initiatives and Programs for Faculty.
+Faculty interested in proposing a future project for the stipended fellowship should contact Kate Stanton, Acting Director of the McGraw Center for Teaching and Learning, and Senior Associate Director, Teaching Initiatives and Programs for Faculty.